-The playground can most easily be accessed from the west via Wahroongaa Road and the east via Wilson Street (south end closest to Lawrance Street).
+The playground is most easily be accessed from the west via Wahroongaa Road and the east via Wilson Street (south end closest to Lawrance Street).

 Picnic shelter and BBQs

-The picnic shelter with picnic tables is located towards the north of Boyd Park, approximately 230m from the playground to which it is connected by a shared path.
+A picnic shelter with picnic tables is located towards the north of Boyd Park, approximately 230m from the playground.

-BBQ facilities are available nearby to the picnic shelter and it also features a bike repair station.
+BBQ facilities are available nearby the picnic shelter and it also features a bike repair station.